-“He told me he had something like 143 speeding tickets,” Ventura said.
-“I told him ‘you can’t be governor, you can’t run, they’ll kill you.
-That’s total disregard for the law, and as governor, you’re the head law enforcement officer in the state.”
+"He told me he had something like 143 speeding tickets," Ventura said.
+"I told him, ‘You can’t be governor, you can’t run, they’ll kill you.
+That’s a total disregard for the law, and as governor, you’re the head law enforcement officer in the state."

 While the political climate in 2017 is different than in the early to mid-2000s, Ventura believed Flair would have trouble adjusting to the transparency needed to win the governor’s mansion in the Tar Heel state.

-“This game is much more harsh and much dirtier than wrestling ever was,” Ventura said he told Flair.
-“If you have any skeletons in the closet, you better expose them beforehand.
-If they find out after, you’re dead.”
+"This game is much more harsh and much dirtier than wrestling ever was," Ventura said to Flair.
+"If you have any skeletons in the closet, you better expose them beforehand.
+If they find out after, you’re dead."